tommyneu/UNL_Directory/README.md

 1) Run: 'npm install; grunt; composer install'
 2) Copy www/config-sample.inc.php to www/config.inc.php and add your LDAP credentials or uncomment the webservice driver line

+### Install With Docker

+1) Copy www/config-sample.inc.php to www/config.inc.php and use docker recommended values as well as LDAP and Oracle credentials
+2) Copy www/sample.htaccess to www/.htaccess
+3) Add `127.0.0.1 localhost.unl.edu` to `/etc/hosts` on your host machine
+4) Run `docker-compose build` and `docker-compose up` to start containers
+5) Access the site at [http://localhost.unl.edu:5504/](http://localhost.unl.edu:5504/)

+Docker will create two containers called app and db.
+App holds the contents of the root directory as well as any running program.
+DB only holds mariadb.

+You will be able to edit the files and they will automatically be changed in the container.
+Every time you use `docker-compose up` it will reinstall/update the dependencies for composer and npm and recompile grunt.
+You will need to wait to see the apache log outputs before it will be hosted.
+If you would like to change the port or URL for the docker container you will need to stop and remove the old containers with `docker-compose down`, then change the `docker-compose.yml` and run `docker-compose up --build` to rebuild the image and container.

+### Stopping docker and running commands

+Stop docker with `docker-compose down` in the root directory of the project in another terminal window

+Use `docker-compose run app sh` to open an interactive shell in the docker container for the app.
+This container will have the contents of your root directory in `/var/www/html` and will have node, php, composer, and apache installed.
+You can also run other commands by replacing sh with the command you would like to run(ex. `docker-compose run app php /var/www/html/scripts/import_sis_data.php`)

 ## Rebuild cache